waleedelfieky/Yocto-core-image-image-minimal/README.md

 ## A collection of markdown notes on Yocto simple project for beginners

-yocto project: itenables developers to create custom Linux-based systems for embedded devices.
+yocto project: it enables developers to create custom Linux-based systems for embedded devices.
 It offers tools for building Linux distributions.

 ## Table of Contents: